Hong Kong Disneyland: MTR

 The park is accessible on the MTR via the purpose-built Disneyland Resort line, a themed shuttle train service between the Disneyland Resort station adjacent to the park, and Sunny Bay station, where passengers can transfer to the Tung Chung line for access to Hong Kong Island, Kowloon, or Tung Chung.
 The line runs modified Metro Cammell M-Trains on the 3.5 km non-stop route.
-The trains have been converted to run fully automatically without drivers.
+The trains run fully automatically without drivers.
+The first train of the day from Sunny Bay station to Disneyland Resort departs at 06:15 and the last train at 00:45.

 Bus

 Long Win Bus operates 3 regular routes to the Disneyland Resort Public Transport Interchange in front of the park.

 Route R8 is a circular route running between Disneyland and the Lantau Link Toll Plaza Bus Interchange.
 The latter can be accessed by any of the routes with the A or E prefixes (e.g. A11 or E32), and is always the first stop after crossing the Tsing Ma Bridge.
 It is the only all-day route serving the park, and is jointly operated with vehicles from Citybus.

 Two additional regular routes, running on weekends and public holidays only, provide direct service between other places in the New Territories and Disneyland.
 They are route R33 to Tuen Mun station, connecting to the MTR, and route R42 to Tai Wai station via Tsuen Wan and Sha Tin.
 For both routes, one trip departs towards Disneyland in the mornings and the return trip departs approximately 20 minutes after the evening fireworks display.

 In addition to the above regular trips, seven special routes (including one cross-harbour route) operate to and from Disneyland before and after special events at the park, of which two are operated by Citybus and the other five by Long Win Bus.

 Certain midday and late evening trips of Citybus route B5 between the Hong Kong–Zhuhai–Macau Bridge Hong Kong Port and Sunny Bay station are routed via Disneyland.